ninabarzh/broomstick/content/posts/left-right.md

 The modern political arena is a mess of contradictions that refuse to stay neatly in their boxes.
 Take populism, for instance.
 Both left-wing figures like Bernie Sanders and right-wing demagogues like Donald Trump rail against elites, yet their economic policies could hardly be more different.
 Similarly, environmentalism is often lazily labelled as left-wing, despite conservative conservationists like Theodore Roosevelt having championed it over a century ago.
 And then there's libertarianism, which cheerfully mixes left-wing social freedoms with right-wing economic deregulation, leaving the traditional spectrum looking rather flustered.

 ### Globalisation and new cleavages
 The old left-right model was built for an industrial age, where the great battle was between workers and capitalists.
 Today, politics is shaped by entirely different forces.
 Cultural identity, immigration, race, gender, now dominates debates.
 Technology introduces new dilemmas: who owns data?
-How should artificial intelligence be governed?
+How can artificial intelligence be governed?
 And then there's climate change, an issue that cuts across traditional divides, uniting some conservatives and progressives in alarm while leaving others in mutual denial.

 ### The rise of anti-establishment politics
 Increasingly, voters are rejecting both left and right establishment parties, opting instead for movements that defy easy classification.
 Trump's promise to "drain the swamp" and Jeremy Corbyn's socialist critique of New Labour both thrived on anti-elite sentiment, despite occupying opposite ends of the traditional spectrum.
 Meanwhile, a growing number of voters seem to care less about ideology and more about pragmatism, what works, rather than what fits the dogma.